Research and Internships

 An internship provides students with hands-on experience in a position where history is the focus.
 For instance, students have interned in museums, national and state parks, and other similar venues.
 Credit hours are determined in consultation with the faculty member, the employer, and the student.
 An internship can serve as a means to fulfill general education credit and/or as a means to explore career options.

-Students who are interested in a History Internship should contact a member of the History Department and visit Career Development and Student Success.
+Students who are interested in a History Internship should contact a member of the History Department and visit Career and Professional Development.

 Student Groups and Activities